- Long introductory APR promotion

 HSBC Gold Mastercard® Credit Card benefits

-When picking a credit card that offers a 0% APR promotion, it’s important to make sure you’re still getting value out of the card after the promotion is over.
+When picking a credit card that offers an introductory APR promotion, it’s important to make sure you’re still getting value out of the card after the promotion is over.

 Fortunately, you could make a good case for this card.
 Here’s what it comes with: